LUCI SKAKEN N.D.

 Dr. Luci Skaken is third generation from one of Canada's oldest families of Naturopathic Physicians.
 Dr. Skaken N.D. continues a legacy of 100 years of tradition restoring her patients' confidence in their ability to achieve wellness, take charge of their health and maintain that wellness.

 Dr. Skaken’s family pioneered the naturopathic profession in Alberta.
 In honour of the city where her Grandmother and Father received their medical training, they founded the well-known Vienna Clinic in Calgary and later also in Edmonton where Luci began her practice in the family clinic and eventually assumed leadership.
-Dr. Luci has continued in practice for many years and has expanded it to include clinics in the Peace Country and now here in West Kelowna, always emphasizing the fundamental natural principles of health.
+Dr. Luci has continued in practice for many years, always emphasizing the fundamental natural principles of health.
+She is currently working from her home office in West Kelowna and is available for phone consultations.

-Dr. Luci brings to the West Kelowna clinic, a wealth of experience with her special interest in Nutrition and Weight Loss, Women's Health, and Longevity.
+Dr. Luci brings a wealth of experience and her enduring commitment to Nutrition and Women's Health, Weight Loss and Longevity.
 She takes time with her patients to help them achieve an understanding of why specific modifications in lifestyle are beneficial and necessary to the "healthy outcome” each of us is striving to achieve.

 As a Naturopathic Physician, Dr. Luci Skaken holds a Degree in Naturopathic Medicine from the National University of Naturopathic Medicine in Portland, Oregon, and meets continuing education requirements and practice standards of the College of Naturopathic Physicians of British Columbia.